-Ali smith is our resident Illustrator at Spiderwize, her talent for drawing and creating illustrations is amazing; she has written below an explanation of the process she follows when creating illustrations.
+Ali Smith is our resident illustrator at Spiderwize and her talent for drawing and creating just the right image for the job is amazing.
+Here, she describes the process she follows when creating illustrations:

 As an illustrator, my job is not simply to produce artwork, but to create artwork that effectively and accurately sums up the part of the book it is representing.
 It's important to produce the right illustration.
 And to try and do this, I generally follow this process...

-- Once I receive the brief from my boss, I (skim) read through the relevant parts of the book to learn about image I am portraying.
-This provides clues about hair and eye colour, outfit, the characters and personalities involved the setting and also the mood of the scene.
+Once I receive the brief, I (skim) read through the relevant parts of the book.
+This provides clues about the characters and personalities involved, the setting, and also the mood of the scene.

-- Next, I make notes for each illustration, combining these details with any author input, and summarise the scene in a few sentences.
-At this stage I often run these notes by the client/Laura to see if they agree or have any other input.
+Next, I make notes for each illustration.
+I combine these details with any input you've provided and summarise the scene in a few sentences.
+At this stage, I often run my notes by the author to see if they agree with my interpretation and whether they have any other input.

-- Once the illustrations are completed, I send the artwork to Laura at Spiderwize, who passes them to Designer Camilla, to place into the book.'
+Once the illustrations are completed, we send the artwork back to the author or add it to the manuscript to complete the book.